soygcm/teki/README.md

 Kowing the other anser otherwize is not super important right now, because you don't even know the time you will use in your project.

-##### Mission to mars examples:
+##### Mission to mars 🚀:

-Here is most difficult, because some of you could think that knowing the materials is the most important question.
+Here is more difficult, because some of you could think that knowing the materials is the most important question.
 Because if you don't know that you never are going to acomplish your mission to mars.
 But that is not necessarily true.

 Do you really need to build your own rocket to travel to mars?
 Have you researched if there is some other company that is actually selling rockets that are able to go mars?